aws-samples/aws-modernization-with-dynatrace/content/30_mobilize/100_aws_monitor.md

 In addition to monitoring your AWS workloads using OneAgent, Dynatrace provides integration with AWS Monitor which adds Infrastructure monitoring to gain insight even into serverless application scenarios.

-If you set up an AWS monitor earlier in the [Workshop setup](/15_workshop_setup/15_aws_monitor.html), you should now have data so lets review it now.
+If you set up an AWS monitor earlier in the [Workshop setup](/15_workshop_setup/15_aws_monitor.html), you should now have data so Let’s review it now.

 ## Review the AWS monitor data